-alpha_channel_clip_type_flag equal to 0 indicates that, for purposes of alpha blending, after decoding the auxiliary picture samples, any auxiliary picture luma sample that is greater than ( alpha_opaque_value + alpha_transparent_value ) / 2 is set equal to Max( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the auxiliary picture luma sample and any auxiliary picture luma sample that is less or equal than ( alpha_opaque_value + alpha_transparent_value ) / 2 is set equal to Min( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the auxiliary picture luma sample. alpha_channel_clip_type_flag equal to 1 indicates that, for purposes of alpha blending, after decoding the auxiliary picture samples, any auxiliary picture luma sample that is greater than Max( alpha_transparent_value, alpha_opaque_value ) is set equal to Max( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the auxiliary picture luma sample and any auxiliary picture luma sample that is less than or equal to Min( alpha_transparent_value, alpha_opaque_value ) is set equal to Min( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the auxiliary picture luma sample.
+alpha_channel_clip_type_flag equal to 0 indicates that, for purposes of alpha blending, after decoding the alpha picture samples, any alpha picture or constituent rectangle luma sample that is greater than ( alpha_opaque_value + alpha_transparent_value ) / 2 is set equal to Max( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the alpha picture or constituent rectangle luma sample and any alpha picture luma sample that is less or equal than ( alpha_opaque_value + alpha_transparent_value ) / 2 is set equal to Min( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the alpha picture luma sample. alpha_channel_clip_type_flag equal to 1 indicates that, for purposes of alpha blending, after decoding the alpha picture samples, any alpha picture or constituent rectangle luma sample that is greater than Max( alpha_transparent_value, alpha_opaque_value ) is set equal to Max( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the alpha picture or constituent rectangle luma sample and any alpha picture or constituent rectangle luma sample that is less than or equal to Min( alpha_transparent_value, alpha_opaque_value ) is set equal to Min( alpha_transparent_value, alpha_opaque_value ) to obtain the interpretation sample value for the alpha picture or constituent rectangle luma sample.

-When both alpha_channel_incr_flag and alpha_channel_clip_flag are equal to one, the clipping operation specified by alpha_channel_clip_type_flag should be applied first, followed by the alteration specified by alpha_channel_incr_flag, to obtain the interpretation sample value for the auxiliary picture luma sample.
+When both alpha_channel_incr_flag and alpha_channel_clip_flag are equal to one, the clipping operation specified by alpha_channel_clip_type_flag should be applied first, followed by the alteration specified by alpha_channel_incr_flag, to obtain the interpretation sample value for the alpha picture or constituent rectangle luma sample.

-Alpha blending composition is ordinarily performed with a background picture B, a foreground picture F, and a decoded auxiliary picture A, all of the same size.
+Alpha blending composition is ordinarily performed with a background picture B, a foreground picture F, and a decoded alpha picture A, all of the same size.
 Assume for purposes of example illustration that the chroma resolutions of B and F, if different from the luma resolution, have been upsampled to the same resolution as the luma.
 Denote corresponding samples of B, F and A by b, f and a, respectively.
 Denote luma and chroma samples by subscripts Y, Cb and Cr.
 Each component, e.g., Y, is also assumed for purposes of example illustration to have the same bit depth in each of the pictures B and F. However, different components, e.g., Y and Cb, can have different bit depths in this example.
 The samples of pictures B and F may alternatively represent green, blue and red component values (see clause 7.3), although the equations use the subscripts Y, Cb and Cr for the three components.

-Define the variables alphaRange, alphaFwt and alphaBwt for each luma sample aY of the auxiliary picture A as follows:
+Define the variables alphaRange, alphaFwt and alphaBwt for each luma sample aY of the alpha picture A as follows:

 alphaRange = Abs( alpha_opaque_value − alpha_transparent_value ) (56)